gordo-v1su4/cognee/COOLIFY_DEPLOYMENT.md

 1. Check environment variables are set correctly
 2. Verify network configuration in docker-compose.yaml
 3. Check service logs for connection errors

+### Coolify-Specific Issues

+**Issue: Build succeeds but service won't start**
+- Check that all required environment variables are set in Coolify UI
+- Verify `LLM_API_KEY` and `EMBEDDING_API_KEY` are configured
+- Check Coolify logs for startup errors

+**Issue: Port conflicts**
+- Coolify manages ports automatically
+- Remove any manual port mappings if conflicting
+- Use Coolify's domain configuration instead of Traefik labels

+**Issue: Domain routing not working**
+- Configure domain in Coolify UI (not via docker-compose labels)
+- Coolify will automatically set up Traefik routing
+- Wait for SSL certificate to be issued

 ## 🔄 Updating Your Deployment